dietza/intention-timer/README.md

 ## Learning Goals

-- Building an entire web app from scratch using the three primary Frontend languages
+- Building an entire web app from scratch using the three primary Frontend languages.
+- Complete 6 iterations that match the provided comp from the project description.
 - Working between two different JavaScript files and using a class to structure the Data Model.
 - Using Event Delegation and Event Propagation to make features on the application dynamic.
 - Utilizing LocalStorage to save Activities and persist on refresh.